-The Textile Engineering Program at NC State is the only ABET-accredited program in the country.
+The Textile Engineering Program at NC State is the only ABET-accredited textile engineering program in the USA.
 ABET is a nonprofit, non-governmental organization recognized by the Council for Higher Education Accreditation that focuses on the accreditation of disciplines of applied science, computing, engineering, and engineering technology.
 The ABET accreditation criteria focus on what students experience and learn in technical disciplines, with a strong emphasis on quality, precision, and safety.
 According to the ABET website, “Our accreditation assures that programs meet standards to produce graduates ready to enter critical technical fields that are leading the way in innovation, emerging technologies, and anticipating the welfare and safety needs of the public.”
 More information about ABET and its accreditation process can be found on their website.

 As part of ABET accreditation, each program needs to define Program Educational Objectives and Student Suboutcomes that map to the ABET A-K Student Outcomes, all of which are given below for the Textile Engineering program.

 Within a few years after graduation, alumni from the Textile Engineering program will have attained:

 - Recognized contributions in the workplace that involve creative and critical thinking in applying the discipline’s body of knowledge and for tackling contemporary issues and engineering challenges that face our global society;